elynch90/racknergate/README.md

 The phrase “Otherwise 🏴‍☠️” was the only metaphorical signal used, intended as a symbolic closing of opportunity (referencing a pirate flag, commonly understood to signal surrender or finality).

-Furthermore, historically the black flag is a symbol that surrender is possible while a red flag does not.
+Furthermore, historically the black flag is a symbol that surrender is possible while a red flag does not offer quartering.
 Hence why it is likely Apple does not make a red jolly roger emoji but we are free to use the black one on every single iphone in existance.

 Specifically, my use of the jollyrogers was a reference to my Silicon Valley ethos and one of my favorite films (or tv movie apparently) "Pirates of Sillicon Valley" (1999).
 Nowhere does the email include any threats of violence or stalking.